-The speed of any motor vehicle may be determined by the use of (i) a laser speed determination device, (ii) radar, (iii) a microcomputer device that is physically connected to an odometer cable and both measures and records distance traveled and elapsed time to determine the average speed of a motor vehicle, $\Theta$ (iv) a microcomputer device that is located aboard an airplane or helicopter and measures and records distance traveled and elapsed time to determine the average speed of a motor vehicle being operated on highways within the Interstate System of highways as defined in § 33.2-100, or (v) a handheld photo speed monitoring device as defined in § 46.2-882.1.
+The speed of any motor vehicle may be determined by the use of (i) a laser speed determination device, (ii) radar, (iii) a microcomputer device that is physically connected to an odometer cable and both measures and records distance traveled and elapsed time to determine the average speed of a motor vehicle, or (iv) a microcomputer device that is located aboard an airplane or helicopter and measures and records distance traveled and elapsed time to determine the average speed of a motor vehicle being operated on highways within the Interstate System of highways as defined in § 33.2-100.
+The speed of motor vehicles may be determined by the use of a handheld photo speed monitoring device as authorized in § 46.2-882.1.
 The results of such determinations shall be accepted as prima facie evidence of the speed of such motor vehicle in any court or legal proceeding where the speed of the motor vehicle is at issue.

-In any court or legal proceeding in which any question arises about the calibration or accuracy of any laser speed determination device, radar, or microcomputer device, or handheld photo speed monitoring device as described in this section used to determine the speed of any motor vehicle, a certificate, or a true copy thereof, showing the calibration or accuracy of (i) the speedometer of any vehicle, (ii) any tuning fork employed in calibrating or testing the radar or other speed determination device or (iii) any other method employed in calibrating or testing any laser speed determination device or handheld photo speed monitoring device, and when and by whom the calibration was made, shall be admissible as evidence of the facts therein stated.
-No calibration or testing of such device or system shall be valid for longer than six months.
+In any court or legal proceeding in which any question arises about the calibration or accuracy of any laser speed determination device, radar, or microcomputer device, or handheld photo speed monitoring device as described in this section used to determine the speed of any motor vehicle, a certificate, or a true copy thereof, showing the calibration or accuracy of (i) (a)the speedometer of any vehicle, (ii) (b) any tuning fork employed in calibrating or testing the radar or other speed determination device, or (iii) (c) any other method employed in calibrating or testing any laser speed determination device or handheld photo speed monitoring device, and when and by whom the calibration was made, shall be admissible as evidence of the facts therein stated.
+No calibration or testing of such device shall be valid for longer than six months.